Richard Irvine Manning I: Political career

-In 1820, Manning was elected to the South Carolina House of Representatives and served for one term.
-He successfully sought election to the South Carolina Senate and two years later in 1824, the General Assembly elected him as Governor of South Carolina.
+In 1822, Manning was elected to the South Carolina House of Representatives and served for one term.
+Two years later in 1824, the General Assembly elected him as Governor of South Carolina.
 During his two-year term as governor, Manning advocated the reform of the Negro Laws by pushing for an end of execution by burning and to have capital cases tried by jury at a courthouse.

 Upon leaving office in 1826, Manning remained active in politics and participated in the Union Party in opposition to the Nullifier Party.
-He made an unsuccessful run for Congress in 1826 and was also unsuccessful in his bid for another term as governor in 1830.
+He successfully sought election to the South Carolina Senate and made an unsuccessful run for Congress in 1826 and was also unsuccessful in his bid for another term as governor in 1830.
 However, Manning won a special election in 1834 as a Jacksonian to fill the seat of the 8th congressional district caused by the death of James Blair.
 He was re-elected in 1834, but he died in Philadelphia on May 1, 1836 (his 47th birthday) prior to the completion of the term.
 Manning was interred at the Trinity Episcopal churchyard in Columbia.